crisvond/Auto-Token-Distribution/README.md

    ```

 This will run the script every day at midnight and log the output to `snapshot.log`.

+## Setting Up Chainlink Keepers

+To fully automate the reward distribution process using Chainlink Keepers, follow these steps:

+### 1. Deploy the Contract on a Supported Network

+Ensure that your `autoclainchainlink.sol` contract is deployed on a network that supports Chainlink Keepers (e.g., Ethereum mainnet, Goerli).

+### 2. Register Your Contract with Chainlink Keepers

+1. **Visit the Chainlink Keepers Registry**: Go to the [Chainlink Keepers Registry](https://keepers.chain.link/) and connect your wallet.

+2. **Register Your Contract**:
+   - In the interface, select your deployed contract and specify the `checkUpkeep` and `performUpkeep` functions.
+   - Define the conditions under which you want the Keepers to trigger the `performUpkeep()` function (e.g., every 24 hours).
+   - Complete the registration process by providing the necessary details and paying any associated fees.

+3. **Verify Registration**: Once your contract is registered, you can verify its status on the Chainlink Keepers Registry.

+### 3. Funding Your Contract

+Make sure your contract has enough LINK tokens to fund the Chainlink Keepers service.
+You can purchase LINK tokens on exchanges and transfer them to your deployed contract address.

+### 4. Monitor and Maintain

+After setting up Chainlink Keepers:
+- Monitor your contract to ensure it's functioning as expected.
+- Check logs and keep an eye on gas costs to ensure efficient execution.

 ## Testing and Deployment